 Classical and Traditional Yoga

 Yoga 7 teaches a classic and traditional Yoga practise from the lineage of Swami Sivananda who was one of the few people that introduced yoga here in the West.
-Yoga 7 incorporates Ashtanga, Vinyasa, Kundalini and aspects of Iyengar Yoga in to each class.
-Within this tradition each class is 90 minutes duration incorporating proper breathing techniques (pranayama), postures (asana) and relaxation (yoga nidra).
+Within this tradition each class is either 75-90 minutes duration incorporating proper breathing techniques (pranayama), postures (asana) and relaxation (yoga nidra).

 Hatha Yoga is the physical practice of yoga postures – Asana, as it is referred to in Sanskrit.
-Hatha yoga and Yoga itself are different journeys to the same destination of raising awareness and consciousness, so if taught properly, any style should give you the physical, mental, emotional and perhaps spiritual nourishment that you may be looking for.
+Hatha yoga and Yoga itself are different journeys to the same destination of raising awareness and consciousness, so if taught properly, any style should give you the physical and mental nourishment that you may be looking for, thus focusing on the health of the individual.

 Since yoga came to the west, it has been taken further and further away from what it actually is, at least as far as Hatha Yoga is concerned.
 There are multiple aspects of Hatha Yoga with the most popular coming from the lineage of Sri Krishnamacharya and Sri Swami Sivananda, both considered the proponents of modern Hatha Yoga.
 Previous generations of yogis had paid no particular attention to the body but were more interested in contemplation and relaxation to the point where they could consciously escape the body.
 Their goal had been to leave the world behind and merge with a formless reality, the spirit.
 Yoga is about using the physical body to go beyond what is physical.

 The meaning of the word “Yoga” is “union”.
-The science and art of yoga is a broad umbrella of many different styles and lineages, many of which do not include any physical activity which include Kriya, cleansing tools for example Neti pots, Karma, serving others, and Kirtan, wonderful chanting and music assisting in spiritual awakening.
+The science and art of yoga is a broad umbrella of many different styles and lineages, many of which do not include any physical activity which include Kriya, cleansing tools for example Neti pots, Karma, serving others, and Kirtan, wonderful chanting.
 Yoga does not give you a religion but a methodology to follow as it helps you understand your mind, body, actions and emotions, and is also used for medicinal purposes.
+Often who you are on the mat is who you show up as being in life.

 There is much confusion around the different styles of yoga, which can be off-putting in itself before even attempting a class.
 To dispel any confusion it goes a little bit like this: